 In summary, the Concept for Future Development established a vision and direction for guiding Fairfax County's future growth and development.
-The Concept for Future Development generally describes the types and intensity of land uses that are appropriate throughout the County.
+The Concept for Future Development generally describes the types of land uses that are appropriate throughout the County and the character envisioned for them.
 It has been used in conjunction with the countywide objectives and policies contained in the adopted Policy Plan and provided a foundation and framework for the Area Planning process.